RajithRajan/Commands/aws-cli.md

 _Port forward the RDP(3389) port to a local port 54321 (SSM plugin needed and EC2 instance should have SSM role)_
 `aws ssm start-session --target $ec2_id --document-name AWS-StartPortForwardingSession --parameters "localPortNumber=54321,portNumber=3389" --region ap-south-1`

+## STS
+_Get information regarding the user which would be used by CLI_ `aws sts get-caller-identity`